What’s more,

 People also use ethanol to manufacture varnishes, perfume, or preserve biological specimens.
 Bakers use the solvent to prepare essences and flavorings, while pharmacists use it as a preservative in drugs and disinfectants.
 Oil companies utilize alcohol as a fuel and gasoline additive to provide anti-knocking properties.

-Similarities of Isopropyl and Ethyl Alcohol
+Similarities of Isopropyl vs. Ethyl Alcohol

-Differences Between Isopropyl and Ethyl Alcohol
+Differences Between Isopropyl vs. Ethyl Alcohol

 In terms of effectiveness against certain viruses and bacteria, you would achieve a better result using 40-60% isopropyl alcohol than if you used ethyl alcohol.